 New Year, New Perspective!
 Now is the time to live Your Best Life!
 What is stopping you from trusting the flow?
 I'm offering coaching with an emphasis on supporting you to let go of blocks, restrictive thinking and self sabotaging strategies.
 It's time to break free!

+I also offer you the opportunity to take precious, reflective time for yourself.
 Having time solely for oneself can sometimes feel like a luxury.
 It can also feel overwhelming and provoke anxiety.
-Processing emotions and thoughts may happen more positively when we have time alone to reflect.
+Processing emotions and thoughts may happen more positively when we have time to reflect.
 Reflecting involves consciously checking in with our thoughts, feelings, motivations, reactions, motivations and responses.
 This can feel challenging and uncomfortable.
 Being able to reflect on difficult or intense 'stuff' is often the key to being able to move on, gain clarity, make more empowered choices and gain awareness of one's own strengths.
 Reflection enables us to identify our own issues ('what's mine, what's yours') and create safe boundaries, which are important when forming healthy, compassionate relationships with our self and with others.
 We gain valuable insight into our emotional blind spots.